jamal7x7/my-portfolio/src/posts/how-iavascript-works-5-types.md

 1. `==` with 0 or "" (" ")
 2. `==` with non-primitive
 3. `== true` or `== false`: allow _ToBoolean_ or use `===`

+## Static Typing

+we have to use a coding style that make our types more obvious, we have to know our taypes, so coding without koning your types is a problem, how to solve it? with TupeScript or Flow?

+"I don't use TypeScript or Flow because they solve problem I don't have" KS

+### Benifits

+1. catch type-related mistakes
+2. Communicate type intent
+3. Provide IDE feedback

+### Caviates

+1. Inferencing is best-guess, not a guarantee
+2. Anotations are optional
+3. Any parts of the application that isn't typed introduce incertainty

+"You just cannot write quality JS programs without knowing the types involved in your operations" KS